ApryseSDK/pdftron-winui-samples/PdfViewer_WinUI3_WinAppSDK/README.md

 Ensure to have all components below installed

-- Visual Studio 2022
+- Visual Studio 2019 or 2022
-- Windows App SDK for C# Templates (under .NET desktop development workload)
+- (Windows App SDK for C# Templates)[https://docs.microsoft.com/en-us/windows/apps/windows-app-sdk/downloads]
 - .NET 5 +

 To run the sample: